solver/foundation-php/example/README.md

 Example app layout & bootstrap.
 ===============================

-This folder demonstrated typical layout for applications using Solver's Foundation for PHP components.
+This folder demonstrates typical layout for applications using Solver's Foundation for PHP components.

-TODO: This is preliminary, refine.
+TODO: This is out of date.
+Update.